Pres. Trump's Chief Strategist Steve Bannon Has Been Removed From National Security Council

-President Donald Trump’s Chief Strategist Steve Bannon was added to the United States’ National Security Council a while back, but now it appears that his role has changed there.
-Steve Bannon is considered by many to be Trump’s quiet mouthpiece, as many of the policies Bannon believes in has been pushed by the President.
-He holds a huge role in the Trump administration, and many of the things he has wanted to happen has, in fact, occurred.
+President Donald Trump’s Chief Strategist Steve Bannon was added to the United States’ National Security Council awhile back, but now it appears that his role has changed there.
+Steve Bannon is considered by many to be Trump’s quiet mouthpiece, as many of the policies Bannon believes in have been pushed by the President.
+He holds a huge role in the Trump administration, and many of the things he has wanted to happen have, in fact, occurred.

 This was big for Bannon, but it has gotten some hate from various groups even outside of the Democrats.
 Democrats have been against Trump since day one naturally, but Republicans seem to have issues with the use of Bannon.
 Perhaps no one more than the House Freedom Caucus, who recently had a confrontation with Steve Bannon during the recent GOP healthcare bill when Steve told them that they had no choice but to support the bill.